-A rare, late 19th century, Nyonya, Famille Rose antique lamp made for the Straits Chinese communities of the Malay Peninsula, Singapore, Malacca and Penang.
+A rare, late19th century, Qing dynasty Nyonya, Famille Rose antique lamp made for the Straits Chinese communities of the Malay Peninsula, Singapore, Malacca and Penang.
 The “Nyonya”, also spelled “Nonya”, Chinese communities, commissioned their uniquely decorated porcelains from China.
 The kilns decorating these Nyonya export porcelains to order, strictly adhering to the specific enamel colour requirements of the Straits communities.

 A boldly coloured Chinese baluster shaped lamp.
 The lamp enameled with a pale pea green ground colour and decorated with a flowering branch of shaded, rose pink Peony flowers, buds and foliage.
 The ground with two yellow framed ogival shaped reserves enameled with a distinctive bright rose pink ground.
 The reserved ground enameled in bright colours with a Phoenix in flight, hovering above branches of shaded Peony flowers.
 Chinese art is highly symbolic and what could simply be seen as decorative, is rarely so.

 The Peony and the Phoenix are two such artistic symbols.
 The Peony flower is one of the four flower emblems, signifying summer, love and affection.
 It also indicates a hope for greater advancement.
 It is also a synonym for nobility and gracefulness.

 The Phoenix is an ancient emblem, signifying goodness and benevolence.
 It was used to symbolise imperial power, specifically the female aspect, not only signifying the Empress of China, but, on her wedding day, the bride.